wikimedia-gadgets/twinkle/DEVELOPER.md

 Here is a checklist for writing a patch to add a speedy deletion criteria (CSD).
 This assumes things like leaving notifications on user talk pages (which most CSDs do).
 If a CSD has unusual defaults, then the steps to write the patch may need to be altered slightly:

-* create the following pages onwiki (and Special:Import these to testwiki for easier testing):
+* create the following pages onwiki (and Special:Import these to testwiki for easier testing).
+Replace XX with the CSD code, in lowercase, such as u2 or a7:
     * Template:Db-XX
     * Template:Db-XX/doc
     * Template:Db-XX-notice